-- 3. Your backpack is a bag that will hold many things.
+- 1. A hip strap or belt will add to your comfort. - 2.
+Your backpack is a bag that will hold many things.
 It is usually a good idea to pack different articles in separate plastic bags.
 Pack similar things in one small bag.
-Store dirty and wet clothes in separate bags. - 4.
+Store dirty and wet clothes in separate bags. - 3.
 Put the last things you will need at the bottom of your pack.
-Do not put anything hard in the part of the rucksack that touches your back while walking.
-Try to put soft things in the part touching the back. - 5.
+Do not put anything hard in the part of rucksack that touches your back while walking.
+Try to put soft things in the part touching the back. - 4.
 Always carry the knife in a sheath to prevent damage to the blade and to your equipment.